 However, it seems all providers have now phased out the pre-load facility for travellers.
 In fact, we couldn't find a single credit card for use abroad that allows it.

 Although not technically a credit card, another option is to get a prepaid travel card - also known as a currency card.

 For more on prepaid travel cards take a look at this guide.

-The card can be loaded up with cash and is linked to the app, which is essentially a virtual card, and can be used to pay abroad in places that accept the technology.
+The cards are loaded up with cash.
+They're linked to the app, which is essentially a virtual card, and can be used to pay abroad in places that accept the technology.

-Alternatively a physical version of the prepaid card can also be ordered to use abroad.
+Alternatively, a physical version of the prepaid card can also be ordered to use abroad.
 Useful for travellers going places without mobile payment infrastructure.

-However, note that reward credit cards are unlikely to be useful when we actually go abroad - that's because they don't tend to offer the same travel-specific features that can save us money as the cards we'll talk about in the next section.
+However, note that reward credit cards are unlikely to be the best bet for actual trips abroad - that's because they don't tend to offer the same travel-specific features that can save money, unlike the cards we featured above.

-Most credit card companies charge a fee for converting sterling into foreign currency when we spend on a credit card or take out cash abroad.
+Most credit card companies charge a fee for converting sterling into foreign currency when the card is used abroad.

-Most providers call this the 'non-sterling transaction fee' and tend to charge about 3% of the transaction, so £3 for every £100 spent abroad.
+Providers usually call this the 'non-sterling transaction fee' and tend to charge about 3% of the transaction (so £3 for every £100 spent abroad).

-It's also worth noting that banks get a near perfect currency exchange rate on our credit card transactions abroad.
-So when a credit card provider waives the sterling transaction fee, not only is the cardholder benefiting from not having to pay the fee but also from the close to perfect exchange rate.
+It's also worth noting that banks get a near perfect currency exchange rate on credit card transactions abroad.
+So, when a credit card provider waives the sterling transaction fee, not only is the cardholder benefiting from not having to pay the fee but also from the excellent exchange rate.

 Withdrawing cash abroad

 As in the UK, using a credit card to withdraw cash or buy foreign currency abroad carries higher interest rates and handling fees.
-In addition, there is often no interest free period on these transactions.
+In addition, there is often no interest-free period on these transactions (see below).

-Debit cards are often no better.
-They may not charge interest but many charge a flat fee of £1 - £1.50 for every ATM withdrawal made abroad.
+Debit cards - including some prepaid cards - are no better.
+They may not charge interest, but many have a flat fee (usually a couple of pounds) for every ATM withdrawal made abroad.

 To find out which cash machines accept which cards around the world, use the following ATM locator services: